Avimitin/Avimitin/README.md

 - ***Work Experience***

-  * PLCT Lab, Full-time employee (2021 - now): packages building, testing and analysis of the Arch Linux RISC-V distro.
+  * PLCT Lab (2021 - 2023.04): packages building, testing and analysis of the Arch Linux RISC-V distro.
+  * ISCAS, Tasier team (2023.04 - now): packages building, testing and analysis of the OpenEuler distro.

 - ***Contact Me***